TidierOrg/TidierPlots.jl/README.md

     plots, this package’s goal is to reimplement ggplot in Julia.
 This currently just means that `TidierPlots.jl` gives the option for specifying `aes` with the macro `@es` to allow unquoted column references, but the use of macros may need to expand as more features are added.

-2.  **Stay as compatible as possible with AlgebraOfGraphics.jl** This package is meant to be a thin wrapper around AoG's syntax to help introduce R users to plotting in Julia. `Geom` objects declared in TidierPlots.jl can be easily converted to AoG `Layer` objects using `Layer(Geom)`, and `GGPlot` objects can be converted to AoG `Layers` objects using `Layers(GGPlot)`.
+2.  **Stay as compatible as possible with Makie.jl** This package is meant to be a thin wrapper around Makie's SpecApi syntax to help introduce R users to plotting in Julia.

 3. **To Extend ggplot using julia-specific features where appropriate** as long as this does not confict with the first two goals.
 The package aims to behave exactly like ggplot